 Supper beside the harbour

-The warmth of the pub wrapped us like a blanket after the delicious chill of the evening walking around the harbour, with a gentle lull of voices from huddles of people enjoying the well worn flagstones and fairy lights strung tightly along the blackened beams.
+The warmth of the pub wrapped us like a blanket after the delicious chill of the evening walking around the harbour.
+A blanket of the gentle lull of voices from huddles of people enjoying the well worn flagstones and fairy lights strung tightly along the blackened beams.
 We settled on a spot in a corner to watch the world go by and Charles joined the throng (and one happy golden retriever) at the bar, to order our supper before we settled down comfortably to watch the world go by.
 Families emerged from distant corners of the labyrinthine interior to depart, with silent children in tow, being given one last Christmas treat and new people joined the throng – the final twelfth night of Christmas in Mousehole.

 Superstition and Christmas decorations

-The twelfth night that marks the end of Christmas is always something of a mystery to me and beware if you were to leave the Christmas decorations up a minute longer than prescribed, they have to stay up all year or a year’s bad luck will ensue
+The twelfth night that marks the end of Christmas is always something of a mystery to me.
+Beware though, if you were to leave the Christmas decorations up a minute longer than prescribed, they have to stay up all year or a year’s bad luck will ensue